jaekong/Lullaby/README.md

   - Writing musical pieces through custom DSL.
   - Phrases, Loops and more.
 - Test on other platforms (iOS, Windows, etcs.)
+- API Documentation

+## Attribution

+- [SoundIO](https://github.com/thara/SoundIO), a Swift binding of [libsoundio](https://github.com/andrewrk/libsoundio) is used in the source code, but it will be deprecated in favour of miniaudio.
+- [miniaudio](https://miniaud.io) is used internally to handle audio I/O.

+- Lullaby is licensed under [MIT License](LICENSE).
+You don't have to, but it would be nice if you let me know if you used Lullaby!

 [^1]: Tested on Raspberry Pi 4B running Raspberry Pi OS Bullseye and Ubuntu 22.04 LTS.
 Theoretically, it should work on other platforms too.
 I couldn't test it though.
 If it doesn't work, please open an issue.